Element formation in radiation-hydrodynamics simulations of kilonovae: Results

+At $t \sim 100 \textrm{ ms}$, a sudden increase of $h$ is observed in the disk ejecta. \newtxt{The analysis of the released nuclear energy reveals a correspondent} absorption of energy from the fluid to the NN ($\dot{\epsilon}_\text{nucl} < 0$). \newtxt{In the same region, the abrupt change in the $h$ parameter reveals ongoing shocks.
+A series of shock-induced photodissociation processes could explain the negative heating rates, in analogy with supernovae simulations, see \eg~\citep{Janka:2012wk, Burrows:2012ew}.} \newtxt{Such kind of} effect is genuinely due to the coupling between the NN and hydrodynamics, and it cannot be reproduced by offline analyses.
+In the polar regions, a further compression at $t \sim 200 \textrm{ ms}$, followed by a more rapid expansion, is caused by the extra energy deposited by the jet.

 Panels ($a$-$c$) and ($h$-$l$) of Fig.~\ref{fig:time_mass_comp} show the evolution of the cumulative mass fractions of groups of selected isotopes.
-Consistently throughout the ejecta, shells with $Y_{e,0} \lesssim 0.22$ produce first peak elements (embedded in a see of free neutrons) within $t \lesssim 10^{-4} \textrm{ s}$.
+Consistently throughout the ejecta, shells with $Y_{e,0} \lesssim 0.22$ produce first peak elements (embedded in a sea of free neutrons) within $t \lesssim 10^{-4} \textrm{ s}$.
 On a time scale of a second, these nuclei are converted to second and third peak elements and a small fraction of rare earths.
 At $T_0 \gtrsim 7 \text{ GK}$, most of the ejecta is initially composed of free neutrons and protons (their ratio depending on the initial electron fraction) and light elements, which will act as seeds for $r$-process nucleosynthesis.
 In regions where $T_0 \lesssim 7 \text{ GK}$, the initial temperature is low enough in certain mass shells (see the arrows in panel (i)) to make the binding energy term in Eq.~\eqref{eq:NSEcomp} strongly affect the NSE composition.
 Hence, a significant fraction of first peak elements is already formed at $t = 0$ and can be directly used as r-process seeds.
 This can ease the heavy elements production and, in some cases, partially induce strong $r$-processes even for $Y_e \gtrsim 0.22$ (see for example the high $Y_{e,0}$, low $s_0$ third peak production in the $\theta = 90$ degrees case).
-However, first peak elements are not consistently produced by NSE at $T \lesssim 7 \textrm{ GK}$.
-In some inner parts of the angular shell $\theta = 12$ degrees, close to the transition temperature, the density is already low enough to prevent these elements to appear at $t=0$.